dleatherman/ci/src/site/lab/labs/a-post.md

 ---
-title: A post page
+title: A lab page
-date: 2019-01-22
+date: 2019-01-23T19:00:00-04:00
 ---

 There's not much here in the sample post page.
 Better get to work.

-The common front-matter data for all of the files in the posts section are abstracted into a `posts.json` file so that we don't need to repeat that on every file.
+The common front-matter data for all of the files in the posts section are abstracted into a `labs.json` file so that we don't need to repeat that on every file.
 Handy.

 It looks like this:

 ```
 {
-  "layout" : "layouts/post.md",
+  "layout" : "layouts/lab.md",
-  "tags" : "post",
+  "tags" : "lab",
   "templateEngineOverride": "njk,md"
 }
 ```